Can CBD provide relief to Ankylosing Spondylitis?

 AS causes inflammation in spinal joints (vertebrae) producing severe and chronic pain if left untreated.
 In some cases, the spine will fuse in a fixed, immobile position, resulting in a “hunch back”.

 AS is progressive with the pain usually starting in the lower back or buttocks.
 However, the inflammation, pain and stiffness can move to the ribs, hips, knees, and feet.
-In fact, Achilles Tendinitis is common with people who have AS.
+In fact, Achilles Tendonitis is common with people who have AS.
 Sometimes you can get inflammation in your eyes (known as iritis or uveitis), and in rare occasions in the lungs and heart.
 It’s common to feel stiff and sore upon waking up or resting and better when moving.

 How is it diagnosed?